-Secondary Schools – SNAP-Ed The SNAP-Ed Secondary School program partners with Georgia middle and high schools that qualify as 50% or more free and reduced lunch in a multi-year partnership to improve healthy eating and physical activity behaviors in 12-18 year olds through direct education, peer-to-peer engagement, policies, systems and environmental changes.
-The SNAP-Ed Secondary School program is modeled on evidence-based programming and research highlighting benefits of peer-to-peer engagement among youth through forming a team of Student Health Advocates to promote healthy key messages through student-driven social marketing strategies with their peers.
-Each school’s 3-4 member School Health Team guides wellness efforts with engagement from students in reaching yearly wellness goals.
+Secondary Schools – SNAP-Ed The SNAP-Ed Secondary School program forms a multi-year partnership with middle schools and high schools in Georgia who have at least 50% of their students on free and reduced lunch.
+During this partnership, the program works to improve healthy eating and physical activity behaviors in 12-18 year olds through direct education, peer-to-peer engagement, policies, systems and environmental changes.
+The SNAP-Ed Secondary School program is modeled on evidence-based programming and research highlighting benefits of peer-to-peer engagement among youth through forming a team of Student Health Advocates.
+This team of students work to promote healthy key messages through student-driven social marketing strategies with their peers.
+Each school’s 3-4 member School Health Team, guides wellness efforts with engagement from students in reaching yearly wellness goals.
 HealthMPowers assists schools to reach these yearly goals by providing customized resources, recognition opportunities and guidance from trained Health Educators.
-Interested schools, please inquire for more information at email@example.com.
-2016-2017 ReachStudents: 43,370Teachers: 2,897Schools: 46 Additional Links Resources for Current SNAP-Ed Secondary Schools This material was funded by USDA’s Supplemental Nutrition Assistance Program — SNAP.
-This institution is an equal opportunity provider.
-In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.
-For more information about SNAP or help buying nutritious foods for a better diet can go to www.compass.ga.gov.
+Interested schools, please inquire for more information at firstname.lastname@example.org.
+2017-2018 Reach Students: 33, 778 Teachers: 2,165 Schools: 43 Additional Links Secondary School Resources This material was funded by USDA’s Supplemental Nutrition Assistance Program — SNAP.
+This institution is an equal opportunity provider.For the USDA’s full non-discrimination statement, click here.